 Discussion Sections: Discussion sections will be primarily focused on going through solutions to worked problems, quizzes, and lecture review questions.
+You may attend any discussion you'd like.
 There is no discussion section during the first week of the course.